vannguyengd/gooddata-ui/website/versioned_docs/version-7.8.0/30_tips__filter_visual_components.md

     To do so, set the `xae_version` platform setting to 3 (see [Configure Various Features via Platform Settings](https://help.gooddata.com/display/doc/Configure+Various+Features+via+Platform+Settings)).

-2. Migrate the Date datasets in your project to the `urn:custom_v2:date` date dimension.
+2. Migrate the Date datasets in your workspace to the `urn:custom_v2:date` date dimension.

     To do so, see "Migrate from a Legacy Date Dimension to urn:custom_v2:date" in [Custom Calendars - Self Service](https://help.gooddata.com/display/doc/Custom+Calendars+-+Self+Service).